gbdev/gb-asm-tutorial/src/part2/functions.md

 </td></tr></tbody></table></div>

-In the next chapter we'll write a second function to read player input.
+In the next chapter, we'll write another function, this time to read player input.